arbor-sim/arbor/doc/single_cell.rst

 .. note::
     In NEURON cell morphologies are constructed by creating individual sections, then connecting them together.
-In Arbor we start with an "empty" sample tree, to which samples are appended to build a connected morphology.
+In Arbor we start with an "empty" segment tree, to which segments are appended to build a connected morphology.

 1. Defining the `morphology <single_morpho_>`_ of the cell.
 2. Labeling regions and locations on the morphology.